 What are your choices?

 Some lucky home buyers have the opportunity to purchase real estate through an all-cash deal.
 There are no loans or financing contingencies.
 The purchase agreement document is very straightforward.
 Payment is completed through cashier’s check or the transfer of funds.
 This could be done before or at the time of closing.

 But don’t miss out on buying the house of your dreams in Dallas just because you do not have sufficient funds.
-Traditional sources include acquiring a loan from a community bank or local credit union.
+Traditional sources include acquiring a mortgage loan from a community bank or local credit union.
 Other alternates are readily available such as crowdfunding, HELOC (home equity line of credit), FHA 203K loans, and private money lenders Dallas area.
 One option that is gaining considerable attention these days is HML (hard money loans).

 Hard money loans